scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

 ## Examples of common methods

 To give you an overview of what you’ll see in the following sections, these examples show some of the most commonly used collections methods.
-First, here are some methods don’t use lambdas:
+First, here are some methods that don’t use lambdas:

 ```scala
 val a = List(10, 20, 30, 40, 10)      // List(10, 20, 30, 40, 10)